-A. Ambulance Ambulance services or ambulance transportation to the nearest hospital for an emergency Nothing Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
-Transportation from hospital to hospital when: Care for your condition is not available at the hospital where you were first admitted; or Nothing ii.
+A Ambaulan as A. Ambulance Ambulance services, ambulance transportation to the nearest hospital for an emergency, and air ambulance services Nothing Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: a.
+Transportation from hospital to hospital when: i.
+Care for your condition is not available at the hospital where you were first admitted; or Nothing ii.
 Required by Medica Nothing b.
-Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient stay Nothing C. Autism Spectrum Disorder Diagnostic evaluation or assessment by a skilled diagnostician using empirically validated tools Nothing
+Transportation from hospital to skilled nursing facility Nothing B. Anesthesia Anesthesia services received from a provider during a covered office visit or an outpatient hospital or ambulatory surgical center visit Nothing Anesthesia services received from a provider during a covered inpatient stay Nothing